Caroline John: Other performances

 After leaving Doctor Who and the birth of her first child, John appeared in the BBC drama series The Doctors playing the recurring role of Marilyn Lane for four episodes in 1971.
 In 1972, she appeared in the one-off BBC1 drama for the Omnibus strand, Actor, I said starring Barry Foster and Martin Jarvis, just a few weeks before appearing in the Z-Cars episode Operation Ascalon.
 For the next several years, John became a regular performer in BBC Radio dramas, which included appearances in Radio 4 series Afternoon Theatre, Five Morning Plays, The Monday Play, Saturday Night Theatre, Story Time and being a regular story teller on Woman's Hour.
 Various BBC radio productions covered in these strands were Thérèse with Vivien Merchant, Jane Eyre with Patrick Allen, How To Get Away With Murder, The Concert, New Grub Street with Robert Powell, Observations on a Jesting Man, Mr. Campion's Falcon, An Infinity of Changes and Jane Austen's Lady Susan amongst many others.
 John played the role of Laura Lyons in the BBC adaptation of the Sherlock Holmes story The Hound of the Baskervilles, opposite Tom Baker.
 The four part adventure was produced by Barry Letts.
 She returned to radio for Radio 3's Light in Distant Rooms.

 In 1987, John appeared in the BBC2 drama series A Dorothy L. Sayers Mystery: Gaudy Night as Miss Burrows.
 She also appeared in the BBC's adaptation of John le Carré's A Perfect Spy as Dorothy Pym.
 Throughout January 1988, John and her husband Geoffrey Beevers appeared in BBC Radio 4's Poetry Please.
 John and Beevers appeared together in an episode of Agatha Christie's Poirot titled "Problem at Sea" as Mr and Mrs Tolliver.
 They both had roles in the audio play Dust Breeding and the TV adaptation of the political thriller A Very British Coup, although they did not appear on screen together.
 John appeared in several episodes of Casualty as recurring character Edith Hewlett.
 In 1995, she appeared as Janet Young in the BBC drama adaptation of Joanna Trollope's The Choir.
 Other minor TV appearances included EastEnders, It Might Be You, Silent Witness and Dangerfield.
 John also appeared in a non-speaking, background role in the film Love Actually.

 Her career in the theatre included appearances in His Majesty (1992), Silas Marner (1998), The Master Builder (1999), Death of a Salesman (2001), Happy Birthday Dear Alice (2002), and Dona Rosita (2004).

-Personal life
+Personal life and family

-John married actor Geoffrey Beevers, who appeared in Doctor Who as the Master, in June 1970.
-The couple had three children: a daughter, Daisy Ashford, herself an actor, who has appeared as her mothers Doctor Who character, Liz Shaw, in audio dramas for Big Finish Production, and sons Ben and Tom.
-She died on 5 June 2012 from cancer.
+In June 1970, John married actor Geoffrey Beevers, who later appeared in Doctor Who as The Master, in The Keeper of Traken (1981).
+The couple had three children: a daughter, Daisy Ashford, and sons Ben and Tom.
+Ashford, also an actress, has portrayed her mother's Doctor Who character, Liz Shaw, in audio dramas for Big Finish Production.

+John died on 5 June 2012 from cancer.